 A Doctor of Pharmacy (PharmD) is a professional doctorate degree in pharmacy.

 Just like physicians who attend four years of medical school, pharmacists attend four years of pharmacy school before becoming licensed healthcare professionals.
 The PharmD program prepares individuals for a variety of careers within the pharmacy profession.

 Don’t take our word for it.
-Hear from students on why they chose our pharmacy school.
+Hear from Thanh Thai on why she chose our pharmacy school.